alvinf7989/sep11-freedom-project/blog/entry03.md

 I am currently Brainstorming my goals and figuring out what to do to complete them.
 Previously, I was wondering what I had to do in order to reach the Brainstorm part of the Engineering Design Process and here we are now, where I have no clue if this is the **Brainstorm** part of the process.

 ## Skills
+**Time Management**: This is a skill I actually did use on some days of working on my tool weekly.
+Sometimes, I work on my tool two times a week.
+There was a time during Winter Break where I did practice my tool and that was when I was learning how to make `width()` & `height()` the same for my bean when it falls off the starting point in any screen size.

+**UPDATE on Embracing Failure**:

 ## Sources